AST0008/kv_server/README.md

 treats GPU memory like OS virtual memory with fixed-size pages, eliminating fragmentation and enabling much higher utilization.
 This is vLLM's core contribution.

+The step loop still left-pads shorter KV caches up to the longest sequence in the batch, masks that padding, then slices it off.
+`/metrics` still estimates KV (active requests × 100 tokens).
+It does not count the real bytes in each request's cache.

 ---